ConnorLi96/Leetcode-notes/Leetcode_156_Remove_Adjacent_Duplicates_in_String.md

 **Questions**

-Given a string s, a k duplicate removal consists of choosing k adjacent and equal letters from s and removing them causing the left and the right side of the deleted substring to concatenate together.
+Given a string ```s```, a ```k``` duplicate removal consists of choosing k adjacent and equal letters from s and removing them causing the left and the right side of the deleted substring to concatenate together.

 We repeatedly make k duplicate removals on s until we no longer can.